 What does the School of Philosophy do?

-We offer a series of ongoing courses in practical philosophy; some delving deeper into philosophy in general and others focussing on a specific aspect of philosophy for more in-depth study.
+We offer a series of ongoing courses in practical philosophy; some delving deeper into philosophy in general and others focusing on a specific aspect of philosophy for more in-depth study.
 Beginning with an introductory course, further courses are available for as long as students wish to pursue their love of wisdom.

 How much do your courses cost?